Applies to England

 Public health is devolved in Scotland, Wales and Northern Ireland.
 This guidance should be considered alongside local public health and safety requirements.
-Owners/operators of playgrounds and outdoor gyms in Scotland, Wales and Northern Ireland should refer to guidance prepared by the Northern Ireland Executive, the Scottish Government and the Welsh Government.
+Owners/operators of playgrounds and outdoor gyms in Scotland, Wales and Northern Ireland should refer to guidance and regulations prepared by the Northern Ireland Executive, the Scottish Government and the Welsh Government.

 What do we mean by playgrounds

 Playgrounds are defined as:

 outdoor structures designed for children to play in or on.
 They may include equipment such as slides, monkey bars, climbing frames, activity towers, swings, spring rockers, see saws and sandpits.

 Outdoor gyms are defined as:

 An outdoor space containing exercise fixtures and/or machines.